0211Abhay/AWT_Project/realestate-crm-backend/AIVEN_SETUP.md

 1. Navigate to the **Security** tab
 2. Click on **Network Access Control**
-3. Add the following Render IP ranges to the allowlist:
+3. Add the following Render outbound IP addresses to the allowlist:
-   - `35.236.87.24/29`
-   - `3.101.124.69/32`
+   - `100.20.92.101`
-   - `35.245.187.255/32`
+   - `44.225.181.72`
-   - `35.236.54.224/29`
+   - `44.227.217.144`

 4. Make sure to **Apply** the changes

-### Step 3: Temporary Testing Approach
+### Step 3: Recommended Approach (Quickest Solution)

-If you're still experiencing connection issues, you can temporarily allow all IPs for testing:
+For the fastest solution to get your application working:

 1. In the Network Access Control panel, add `0.0.0.0/0` to allow all IPs
-2. Test your connection
-3. **Important**: After confirming it works, restrict access to only Render's IP ranges for security
+2. This allows your backend server to connect to your database from any IP address
+3. Deploy your backend and test that everything works

+**Note**: While this approach is less secure for a production database, it will get your application working immediately.
+You can later restrict it to just Render's specific IPs for better security.

 ## Verify Connection